-Scholarships are not limited to college institutions.
+College Scholarships for Minorities are not limited to college institutions.
 There are specific charitable organizations, corporations, professional associations, and minority advocacy groups that are committed to serving underrepresented student populations.

-These are some examples of minority scholarships that can help you with college costs from books, to on-campus housing, to tuition.
+These are some examples of scholarships for minority students that can help you with college costs from books, to on-campus housing, to tuition.

 African American Scholarships: In order to help African American students to be able to receive higher education and also to increase the enrollment number of these students in schools and colleges, there are numerous college scholarships.
 American African Scholarships are one of them.